ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 4.2.2 of HTTP}}.

-When an HTTP/2 connection is established, both the client and server have to send a SETTINGS_ENABLE_WEBTRANSPORT setting in order to indicate that they both support WebTransport over HTTP/2.
+When an HTTP/2 connection is established, both the client and server have to send a SETTINGS_ENABLE_WEBTRANSPORT setting to indicate that they both support WebTransport over HTTP/2.

+The server also needs to send a SETTINGS_WEBTRANSPORT_MAX_SESSIONS setting with a value greater than "0" to indicate the number of concurrent sessions it is willing to receive.

 A client initiates a WebTransport session by sending an extended CONNECT request
 {{!RFC8441}}.
 If the server accepts the request, a WebTransport session is